Cath Shaw, Founder

 The application of the Positive Living Skills program concepts are based on the principles or theories of:

-(2) Distributed Practice, a learning strategy where practice is broken up into a number of short sessions spread over a longer period of time; and
+(2) Distributed Practice, a learning strategy where practice is broken up into a number of short sessions spread over a longer period of time - The aim is for teachers or educators to make Positive Living Skills a part of daily teaching at least once each week.
+To build:

 Young children are building neural pathways every day, as they learn everything from washing their hands to reading and writing.
-The Positive Living Skills programs are based on a range of practical and universal tools and proven concepts, which when applied with the principles of of procedural learning, distributed practice and priming, are designed so that young people can build procedural memories of positive and practical ways to look after their mental health, and maximise their ability to learn and achieve, and ultimately reach their potential.
+The Positive Living Skills programs are based on a range of practical and universal tools and proven concepts, which when applied with the principles of of priming and distributed practice, can help young people to build long term positive and practical habits to help them look after their mental health, and maximise their ability to learn and achieve, and ultimately reach their potential.

 The teacher-led Positive Living Skills programs are made up of evidence based concepts, skills and activities that will help children build a lifelong skillset to self-direct their own thinking processes, emotions, actions and outcomes.